Academic relations between Iran and the United States: Memorial School of Tabriz

 The Memorial School was founded in 1881 and was run by religious missionaries of the American Presbyterian sect.
 This school was one of the institutions founded by American expeditions that had served in the city of Tabriz since the mid-nineteenth century.
 Eighty Muslims and 135 Armenian and Assyrian Christians were enrolled in the school.

 In the early years of its existence, the Memorial School did not matter.
 The students there were exclusively Iranian Armenians.
 Number of them were also limited, but later the school gained importance, and a group of Muslim students also began to study there.
 After the Constitutionalism and the cultural movement, the Memorial School has become more important.

 Kasravi writes: "Before the constitutional movement and also in the early years of that movement, the American School in Tabriz (Memorial School) was valued by libertarians because it was the only place where English and European science were taught and many wise young people came there.
 At this time, a story was created about the solidarity between that school and the constitutional movement, and that was the joining of Mr. Baskerville, one of the teachers there, to the Tabriz revolutionaries and his killing in the way of the Iranian constitution."

 Vartan Gregorian is one of the graduates of this school who immigrated to the United States to continue his education and after studying in the United States, he taught and researched and became the president of Brown University, the president of New York Public Library and finally the president of Carnegie Corporation of New York.

-Alborz School and American Girl's School in Tehran
+Alborz School and American Girls' School in Tehran

-It was in 1932 that the Alborz High School and the American Girl's School in Tehran were officially chartered by State University of New York.
+It was in 1932 that the Alborz High School and the American Girls' School in Tehran were officially chartered by State University of New York.
 One of those who worked hard for the development of these American pre-university institutes was Dr. Samuel M. Jordan, an American who some has been called him the "father of modern Iranian education."
 Jordan Street in Tehran was also named in honor of him.